derian-cordoba/secure-keys/fixtures/SwiftUIApp+Backend/README.md

 # SwiftUIApp + Backend project

+> [!WARNING]
+> For this fixture, the secrets are printed in the console for demonstration purposes.
+In a real-world scenario, you should never print secrets in the console, logs, or any other output.

 This fixture contains a SwiftUI app that consumes the `SecureKeys` xcframework to securely store and retrieve secrets.

 Also included is a backend project that provides an API for user authentication and retrieving super secrets, simulating a real-world scenario where the entire team works with a Secret Manager like `1Password`, `LastPass`, or `AWS Secrets Manager`.